dobrinov/mayday_mayday/README.md

 * flexible - lack of framework.
 If you need a scallable configuration you will have to implement one by yourself.
 If you do not take this in mind big configuration can get messy.
 * no naming conventions for the services - There are really no rules for naming services.
 * event states are often not final - There are a lot of [Riemann](http://riemann.io/) clients which define event states which are often not those which we need.
 Because of this those events have to be processed additionally and those states to be changed.
+* alerting logic spread between Riemann and clients - I think that in order to be maintainable it should be on one place and this place should be located after the data is persisted.

 The database of choice which I was using with [Riemann](http://riemann.io/) was [InfluxDB](https://influxdb.com/) - quite young series database.